SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 To override your linter commands, it requires a team to discuss which rules should be ignored and how.
 Style-guides, like airbnb's linting guide for React, prepackages these rules for you.

-In Part 2, of this series - the ES Lint config for Atom - is the config we used when I was at bootcamp with [GA](https://generalassemb.ly/) and enforces, what GA believed were good styling guiderails for a linter.
+In Part 2, of this series - the ES Lint config for the code editor, Atom - is the config we used when I was at bootcamp with [GA](https://generalassemb.ly/) and enforces, what GA believed were good styling guiderails for a linter.

 Besides checking style, linters are also excellent tools for finding certain classes of bugs and code inconsistencies that may cause a code run to fail.